isomerpages/nlb-nrm/_initiatives/04-grab-a-book.md

-***Terms & Conditions.**
+***Terms & Conditions:**

-\-    To redeem a S$2 Grab promo code, borrow an **eligible** eBook on the NLB Mobile app and send a screenshot of your eBook loan via WhatsApp to **+6588933290**.
+*  To redeem a S$2 Grab promo code, borrow an **eligible** eBook on the NLB Mobile app and send a screenshot of your eBook loan via WhatsApp to **+6588933290**.

-\-    Eligible titles are those that are listed above on this page.
+* Eligible titles are those that are listed above on this page.

-\-    Limited to only one redemption of **ONE** unique promo code per myLibraryID account.
+* Limited to only one redemption of **ONE** unique promo code per myLibraryID account.

-\-    Redemption period ends 6 Feb 2020, 2359hours, or until fully redeemed.
+* Redemption period ends 6 Feb 2020, 2359hours, or until fully redeemed.

-\-    Not redeemable or exchangeable for cash.
+* Not redeemable or exchangeable for cash.

-\-    Issued Grab promo codes are valid until 27 March 2020.
+* Issued Grab promo codes are valid until 27 March 2020.

-\-    Management of NLB reserves the right to amend the Terms and Conditions stipulated on this page anytime without prior notice.
+* Management of NLB reserves the right to amend the Terms and Conditions stipulated on this page anytime without prior notice.